Chronoswiss Flying Regulator Open Gear

 With the Flying Regulator Open Gear, the Lucerne-based maker demonstrates that it continues to actively develop its signature regulator display.
 Boasting a distinctive aesthetic identity, it definitely steps out of the norm.
 I can thoroughly recommend that you go hands-on with the model, if only to check it out in person.

-Price starts at CHF 6,490 for the steel version.
+Price starts at CHF 6,490 for the steel version – available in the webshop.
 For more information, please visit www.chronoswiss.com.